Sites-Unlimited/website/index.md

         <h2>Events</h2>
         <img class=heading src="images/portfolio/events/starlinjumping_sm.jpg">
         <div class="body white">
-        Having been involved in event production and performance from many different angles informs a robust approach to the various comlexities and facets of event photography.
+        Having been involved in event production and performance from many different angles informs a robust approach to the various comlexities and facets of event photography.<br>

+        Peruse some select event shots in the <a href="portfolio#events">portfolio</a>.
         </div>
       </div>
     </div>